Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/conclusions/_index.md

 ## Contact

 Have questions, a big idea, or something to share?
-Drop us a message at devrel@vonage.com.
+Drop us a message at devrel@vonage.com or join our [Community Slack](https://developer.vonage.com/community/slack).

 ## Source Code